calypsonet/calypsonet-terminal-api-website/content/apis/calypsonet-terminal-card-api.md

 toc: true
 ---

-The **Calypsonet Terminal Card API** defines the internal elements shared between the reader layer and the card layer.
+The **Calypsonet Terminal Card API** defines the internal elements shared by the reader layer to implement specific card layers (like the Calypso Card layer).

 ## Interfaces